Melara1024/MuddyCube_Slimefun4_Resourcepack/readme.md

-# MuddyCube Resourcepack
+# MuddyCube Resourcepack for Slimefun 4

-This is Minecraft Custom Resourcepack for Slimefun4.
+This is Minecraft Custom Resourcepack for Slimefun 4.
 It makes Slimefun items cooler and more beautiful!

 ## Download from [here](https://www.curseforge.com/minecraft/texture-packs/muddycube-resourcepack/files)